Ky Bowman

-Kyran Bowman (born June 16, 1997) is an American professional basketball player for New Basket Brindisi of the Lega Basket Serie A. He played college basketball for the Boston College Eagles.
+Kyran Azende Bowman (born June 16, 1997) is an American professional basketball player for Reyer Venezia of the Italian Lega Basket Serie A (LBA).
+He played college basketball for the Boston College Eagles.

-Early life and high school
+Early life

-Bowman grew up in Havelock, North Carolina and was a two-sport star in basketball and football at Havelock High School.
+Bowman grew up in Havelock, North Carolina, and was a two-sport star in basketball and football at Havelock High School.
 He was rated a three star recruit as a wide receiver and initially committed to play football at North Carolina as a sophomore over offers from major football programs, including Alabama, before ultimately de-committing in order to pursue basketball despite only having one scholarship offer from a Division I school at the time (East Carolina).
 As a senior, Bowman averaged 23.4 points, 8.7 rebounds and 4.7 assists for the Rams and was an All-State selection as well as the Area Player of the Year by the New Bern Sun Journal.
 Over the course of his high school basketball career, Bowman scored 1,813 total points with 652 rebounds and 338 assists and averaged 19.3 points per game, although over his final three seasons he averaged 24.1 points per game.
 Bowman originally tried to commit to play basketball at East Carolina, but was never contacted back by the team's coaches.
 Bowman eventually committed to play basketball at Boston College over offers from California, Cincinnati, and Memphis.